-Exhibit Introduction: Youth will learn basic information and skills needed to grow healthy plants and flowers as well as floral design techniques.
+Exhibit Introduction: Youth will learn basic information and skills needed to grow healthy plants and flowers and floral design techniques.
 Judging will be community style on Friday evening prior to fair week.
-Planters must have drainage and provide for water retention even on hanging baskets.
-(I.e. have a saucer under pot)
+Planters must have drainage and provide water retention even on hanging baskets.
+(I.e., have a saucer under pot)